bhits/config-server/README.md

 ### Commands

-This is a [Spring Boot](https://projects.spring.io/spring-boot/) project and serves the API via an embedded Tomcat instance, therefore there is no need for a separate application server to run this service.
+This is a [Spring Boot](https://projects.spring.io/spring-boot/) project and serves the application via an embedded Tomcat instance, therefore there is no need for a separate application server to run this service.
 + Run as a JAR file: `java -jar config-server-x.x.x-SNAPSHOT.jar <additional program arguments>`
 + Run as a Docker Container: `docker run -d bhits/config-server:latest <additional program arguments>`

-*NOTE: In order for this API to fully function as a microservice in the Consent2Share (C2S) application, it is also required to setup the dependency microservices and support level infrastructure.
+*NOTE: In order for this application to fully function as a microservice in the Consent2Share (C2S) application, it is also required to setup the dependency microservices and support level infrastructure.
 Please refer to the [Consent2Share Deployment Guide](https://github.com/bhits/consent2share/releases/download/2.0.0/c2s-deployment-guide.pdf) for instructions to setup the C2S infrastructure.*

 ## Configure

-This API runs with a default configuration that is primarily targeted for the development environment.
-However, [Spring Boot](https://projects.spring.io/spring-boot/) supports several methods to override the default configuration to configure the API for a certain deployment environment.
+This application runs with a default configuration that is primarily targeted for the development environment.
+However, [Spring Boot](https://projects.spring.io/spring-boot/) supports several methods to override the default configuration to configure the application for a certain deployment environment.

-Please see the [default configuration](config-server/src/main/resources/application.yml) for this API as a guidance and override the specific configuration per the environment as needed.
+Please see the [default configuration](config-server/src/main/resources/application.yml) for this application as a guidance and override the specific configuration per the environment as needed.
 Also, please refer to [Spring Boot Externalized Configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) documentation to see how Spring Boot applies the order to load the properties and [Spring Boot Common Properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) documentation to see the common properties used by Spring Boot.

 ### Examples for Overriding a Configuration in Spring Boot